 Fraser was born in Edinburgh in the late 60’s.
 On leaving school he took a few years out, touring the US before returning to the UK to reside in London for the next 25 years.
-In 2015, Fraser relocated to West Sussex where he now resides and works in his home studio.
+In 2015, Fraser relocated to West Sussex where he now works from his home studio.

 From the early 90’s Fraser performed in a touring cabaret troupe that took him around the world, performing in the countries of all 5 continents.
-Apart from performing, Fraser both managed the troupe as well as creating many of the costumes, stage props, backdrops and promotional material.
-During this time his passion for creating became his new focal point.
-By the end of the 90’s, around the time of the .com boom, a change of direction towards designing and developing websites ensued.
+Apart from performing, Fraser both acted as manager and designer, creating many of the costumes, stage props, backdrops and promotional material.
+During this time, his passion for creating became his new focal point.
+By the end of the 90’s, in the midst of the .com boom, a change of direction towards designing and developing websites ensued.